Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-xpzqQntBUgw.md

 ---
-title: "Q&A: What other languages are going to be added?"
+title: "November 24th, 2020 Livestream Q&A: What other languages are going to be added?"
 date: "2020-11-24"
 layout: transcript
 topics: